 As a key figure of the movement, Salvador Dalí delved deep into this artistic mindset, which he viewed as revolutionary and liberating.
 “Surrealism is destructive,” he explained, “but it destroys only what it considers to be shackles limiting our vision.”

 When Dalí painted The Persistence of Memory, his artistic practice was guided by the peculiar “paranoiac-critical method.”
 Developed by the artist in 1930, the technique relies on self-induced paranoia and hallucinations to facilitate a work of art.
-This method was particularly instrumental in the creation of Dalí's “hand-painted dream photographs,” a collection of works that are stylistically rooted in realism yet unrealistic in subject matter.
+This method was particularly instrumental in the creation of Dalí's “hand-painted dream photographs,” a collection of works that are stylistically rooted in realism yet unrealistic in their subject matter.

 Though set in a realistically-rendered landscape, The Persistence of Memory features bizarre subject matter evocative of a dream.
 While the actual inspiration behind the scene is up for debate (art historians recall Einstein's theory; Dalí comically mentioned Camembert cheese), the odd iconography of the painting is characteristic of the Surrealist movement.

 A set of melting clocks—or “soft watches,” as many Surrealists have called them—are scattered across the composition.
 These fascinating timepieces appear to have lost their integrity, as they're limply draped over a tree branch or sliding off of an ambiguous platform.
 A single pocket watch, which remains closed, retains its structure, though an army of ants ominously cover its case.